everycoloryouare/K3_Mods/README.md

 <br>

 **Ryan G's Carriage Adapter for Dragon UHF Hotend**<br>
 Printed parts that allow use of the Dragon UHF Hotend with or without the nozzle extender instead of the stock Dragon HF hotend.
+Might require the lower Z idler (see "Cbon's 3628 Fan Ducts and Alternate Z Idler for Chube" below) instead of the low Z idler in the main repo.

 [Discord](https://discord.com/channels/641407187004030997/1139276599645179946/1139276599645179946)<br>
 <br>